phillmv/okayfail.com/source/2011/thoughts-on-building-a-feed-reader.html.markdown

 ---
 layout: post
-title: Thoughts on building a feed reader
+subject: Thoughts on building a feed reader
 occurred_at: 2011-01-18
 ---